Véronique Le Flaguais

-Véronique Le Flaguais (born 30 November 1947 in Paris, France) is a French actress who has acted in many Canadian productions.
+Véronique Le Flaguais (born 30 November 1947) is a French actress who has acted in many Canadian productions.

 Her work includes a Genie Award nomination for her supporting role in Surviving My Mother, Rumeurs, Jesus of Montreal (Jésus de Montréal), Cruising Bar and the sequel Cruising Bar 2.

-She is married to actor Michel Côté.
+She was married to actor Michel Côté until his death on 29 May 2023.
 Their son Maxime Le Flaguais is also an actor.